subinkim/HSS_S33A/projects/project2/README.md

 an array which stores all the messages.
 Two values in "General" channel are examples of the values stored.

 3) channels in application.py
-Channels is a separate dictionary that stores the list of channels created by the users and also the username of the user who created the channel.
+Channels is a separate list that stores the list of channels created by the users and also the username of the user who created the channel.
 The reason why it stores the username is because this webpage also shows the list of channels created by the user.